JeffreyPhelps/BAMazon/README.md

 # BAMazon

 Created during module-12 of the University of Denver's Web Dev Bootcamp 2017/2018.
-The goal was to create an Amazon-like store front using Node.js and MySQL.
+The goal was to create an Amazon-like store front using Node.js and a MySQL database.

 ## Getting Started